srph/ajax-search-sample/README.md

 A sample app implementing AJAX search (with PHP), serves as a guide to newbies.

-You may learn from the annotated source.
+This is not a tutorial, but you may learn from the annotated source.

 ## Preview / Demo